Intersection improvements at Canterbury Road and New Canterbury Road, Dulwich Hill and Hurlstone Park

 Updates and announcements

-Our day work hours will be between 7am and 6pm from Monday to Friday and 8am to 1pm Saturdays.
+Our day work hours will be between 7am and 6pm from Monday to Friday and 8am to 1pm on Saturdays.
 Our night work hours will be between 8pm and 5am from Sunday to Friday.
 We will not be working on public holidays.

 High volumes of traffic currently travel through the intersection of New Canterbury Road, Old Canterbury Road, Canterbury Road and Griffiths Street during morning and afternoon peak periods.
 The high volume of traffic turning right from Canterbury Road to New Canterbury Road causes delays to northbound vehicles travelling through the intersection.